Gary Cahill: International career

-Capped thrice by England under-20s, Cahill was one of a number of players in Stuart Pearce's first squad as England U21 coach to receive their first U21 call-up, though he did not feature in the match, which was played on 6 February 2007, against Spain.
+Capped three times by England under-20s, Cahill was one of a number of players in Stuart Pearce's first squad as England U21 coach to receive their first U21 call-up, though he did not feature in the match, which was played on 6 February 2007, against Spain.
 His first under-21 cap for England was the first match at the new Wembley Stadium, where he partnered Anton Ferdinand at the centre of the England defence.
 His final of three caps came in the 2007 UEFA European Under-21 Championship, where he made one appearance.

 Cahill was called up to the England squad for the match against Kazakhstan on 4 June 2009 following the withdrawal of Rio Ferdinand, but had to wait over a year for his first cap, until he came on as a second-half substitute for Michael Dawson on 3 September 2010 against Bulgaria in a 4–0 win at Wembley Stadium.
 In doing so, he became the first Bolton Wanderers player to play for England since Michael Ricketts in 2002.
 On 29 March 2011, Cahill made his first start for the national team against Ghana in a friendly that ended 1–1.

 Until Cahill played for England, he was also eligible to play for the Republic of Ireland through an Irish grandparent.
 However, his manager at Bolton and former Ireland international, Owen Coyle, said that Cahill only wanted to represent England.